loicchamberlin/optimum-time-place-to-live/README.md

     - data end user visualisation, add some colors to different route (gradient) : in progress

 2. logic :
-    - avoid using every nodes, just select one for some next to each other == it will optimise the road calculation, select nodes based of a close radius
+    - avoid using every nodes, just select one for some next to each other == it will optimise the road calculation, select nodes based of a close radius : done using Kmeans algorithm
     - find a way to find the fastest route, but one that is equivalent for both time (50/50) : done

 3. data analysis :